Specification Tests for the Propensity Score: Asymptotic theory

 \subsection{Computation of critical values}

-From the above theorems, we see that the asymptotic distribution of continuous functionals $\Gamma \left( \hat{R}_{w,n}^{p}\right) $ depend on the underlying data generating process, on the class of weight functions $ w\left( q,u\right) $ used, and of course on $\Gamma \left( \cdot \right) $ itself.
-Furthermore, the complicated structure of $K^p_{w}$ given in (\ref {kw}) does not allow for a simple representation of $R_{w,\infty }^{p}$ in terms of well-known distribution-free process for which critical values are readily available.
+From the above theorems, we see that the asymptotic distribution of continuous functionals $\Gamma \left( \hat{R}_{n}^{p}\right) $ depend on the underlying data generating process and of course on $\Gamma \left( \cdot \right) $ itself.
+Furthermore, the complicated covariance structure of $ K^{p}(\cdot ,\cdot )$ given in (\ref{kw}) does not allow for a simple representation of $R_{\infty }^{p}$ in terms of a well-known distribution-free Gaussian process for which critical values are readily available.
 To overcome this problem, we propose to compute critical values with the assistance of a multiplier bootstrap.
-The proposed procedure has good theoretical and empirical properties, is straightforward to verify its asymptotic validity, computationally easy to implement, and does not require computing new parameter estimates at each bootstrap replication.
+The proposed procedure has good theoretical and empirical properties, is computationally easy to implement, and does not require computing new parameter estimates at each bootstrap replication.